 Description

 H5Dwrite_struct_chunk writes a structured chunk specified by its logical offset offset to dataset dset_id.
 The HDF5 library assembles the structured chunk according to the information provided in the chunk_info parameter and using data pointed by buf. buf is an array of pointers to the buffers containing data for each section of the structured chunk.
 Initially, the function will support only sparse chunks of the fixed-size data.
-Such chunks have only two sections: encoded selection and the second one the values of defined elements.
+Such chunks have only two sections: the first one contains encoded selection for defined elements and the second one contains the values of defined elements.

 Returns